 We ask each new citizen to make promises and say an oath to the sovereign, that they will be a faithful citizen.
 They must also make a formal and public pledge, that they will be a loyal subject and observe the laws of this country.

-We hold a ceremony each week at County Hall, Kingston or new citizens can choose to have an individual ceremony, which would be held at one of our main offices in Surrey, for an additional charge.
+We hold a ceremony each week at County Hall, Kingston or new citizens can choose to have an individual ceremony, which would be held at our main office in Weybridge, for an additional charge.

 Information for anyone who is interested in becoming a British citizen is available on the gov.uk website.